SampsonM/vue-basics/README.md

 ### What is the VirtualDOM?

 When creating the vue instance it is passed templates of HTML that it [transforms](https://vuejs.org/v2/guide/render-function.html#The-Virtual-DOM) into JS copies of [DOM Nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node)

-And that, is the simplest description I can come up with

 #
 ### What is data?